 Cook Potatoes

-1. First rinse 2 large sized potatoes (about 400 grams) in fresh water a few times.
-Then Boil or steam the potatoes in a stovetop pressure cooker or steamer or Instant pot.
+1. First, rinse 2 large potatoes (about 400 grams) in fresh water a few times.
+Then, boil or steam the potatoes, adding water as needed, in a stovetop pressure cooker or steamer or Instant Pot.

-If pressure cooking, then pressure cook for 5 to 6 whistles on medium heat adding enough water covering the potatoes.
+If pressure cooking, then pressure cook on medium heat for 5 to 6 whistles, adding enough water covering the potatoes.
 They should be softened and fork tender.

 5. Stir and fry till the lentils become golden.
-Ensure that the lentils turned golden but should not get burnt.
-So stir often on a low heat.
+Ensure that the lentils turn golden but not get burnt.
+So, stir often on low heat.

-6. Then add 2 teaspoons finely chopped ginger, 2 to 3 teaspoons chopped green chilies and 10 to 12 curry leaves.
+6. Add 2 teaspoons finely chopped ginger, 2 to 3 teaspoons chopped green chilies and 10 to 12 curry leaves.
+Stir and mix well.

-You can reduce the amount of green chilies if you want.
+You can reduce the quantity of green chilies, if you want.
 The chilies I used were very mild, so I added 2 of them.

-7. Then add 8 to 10 cashews, which have been chopped.
-Feel free to skip cashews if you have nut allergy.
+Feel free to skip cashews, if you have nut allergy.

 9. Add a pinch of asafoetida (hing) and ⅓ to ½ teaspoon turmeric powder.

-To make a gluten-free dish you can skip asafoetida and serve this Poori Curry with dosa or roti or poori made from gluten-free flours or millet flours.
+To make a gluten-free dish, you can skip asafoetida and serve this Poori Curry with dosa, roti or poori made from gluten-free flours or millet flours.

-10. Stir and mix very well.
-Saute the onions on low to medium low heat stirring often till they turn translucent.
+10. Stir and mix again very well.
+Sauté the onions on low to medium-low heat, stirring often, until they turn translucent and are softened.

 12. Stir and mix the gram flour very well with the rest of the ingredients.